-- · Repeated dose toxicity: No further relevant information available. - CMR effects (carcinogenity, mutagenicity and toxicity for reproduction): - Germ cell mutagenicity Based on available data, the classification criteria are not met. - · Carcinogenicity Based on available data, the classification criteria are not met. - · Reproductive toxicity Based on available data, the classification criteria are not met. - STOT-single exposure Based on available data, the classification criteria are not met.
+- · Repeated dose toxicity: No further relevant information available. - · CMR effects (carcinogenity, mutagenicity and toxicity for reproduction): - · Germ cell mutagenicity Based on available data, the classification criteria are not met. - · Carcinogenicity Based on available data, the classification criteria are not met. - Reproductive toxicity Based on available data, the classification criteria are not met. - · STOT-single exposure Based on available data, the classification criteria are not met. - · STOT-repeated exposure Based on available data, the classification criteria are not met.